 Why Wix moved on from ADI

-Wix’s engineering team rebuilt the AI experience from the ground up using large language models and generative design technology.
-The new AI Site Builder produces better, more personalised results - and crucially, it hands off directly to the full Wix Editor instead of trapping users in a restricted interface.
+Wix's engineering team rebuilt the AI experience from the ground up using large language models and generative design technology.
+The new AI Site Builder produces better, more personalised results, and, crucially, it hands off directly to the full Wix Editor instead of trapping users in a restricted interface.
 This eliminates the biggest complaint about the old ADI: that you would outgrow it the moment you wanted to customise anything seriously.

 How to Start with the Wix AI Site Builder